 In a similar vein, eBay dropshipping gives you essentially no customization options when it comes to your products and your fulfillment process.
 Your logo won’t be on the box or product, and your customers likely won’t associate positive aspects of the product with you — but you’re still responsible if there’s something wrong with it.

 If your eBay store is brand new, dropshipping doesn’t give you the opportunity to build your brand identity and you may even sell identical products as other listings.
-If you want your store and brand to stand out, having more control over your inventory and fulfillment is key.
+If you want your online store and brand to stand out, having more control over your inventory and fulfillment is key.

 3. Low profit margins